-Proof: As for Prim's MST algorithm, it is immediately clear, from inspection of the code of Program 20.3, that the running time is proportional to V^2 , which is linear for dense graphs.
+Proof: As for Prim's MST algorithm, it is immediately clear, from inspection of the code of Program 20.6, that the nested loops mean that the running time is proportional to V^2 , which is linear for dense graphs.

-For sparse graphs, we can do better, by viewing Dijkstra's algorithm as a generalized graph-searching method that differs from depth-first search (DFS), from breadth-first search (BFS), and from Prim's MST algorithm in only the rule used to add edges to the tree.
+For sparse graphs, we can do better by using a linked-list representation and a priority queue.
+Implementing this approach simply amounts to viewing Dijkstra's algorithm as a generalized graph-searching method that differs from depth-first search (DFS), from breadth-first search (BFS), and from Prim's MST algorithm in only the rule used to add edges to the tree.
 As in Chapter 20, we keep edges that connect tree vertices to nontree vertices on a generalized queue called the fringe, use a priority queue to implement the generalized queue, and provide for updating priorities so as to encompass DFS, BFS, and Prim's algorithm in a single implementation (see Section 20.3).
-This priority-first search (PFS) scheme also encompasses Dijkstra's algorithm.
-That is, changing the definition of P in Program 20.4 to
+This priority-first search (PFS) scheme also encompasses

+Dijkstra's algorithm.
+That is, changing the assignment of P in Program 20.7 to

-#define P wt[v] + t->wt
+P = wt[v] + e.wt()